Jeffiano/color-hinter/posts/understanding-rgb-foundation-digital-color-grading.md

 - **Red + Green = Yellow** (complement of blue)
 - **Green + Blue = Cyan** (complement of red)
 - **Red + Blue = Magenta** (complement of green)

+You can test this with a simple tool: open a photo editor, create a red layer and a green layer, and set the blending mode to 'Add'—the result will be a bright yellow, just as the formula suggests.

 ### Why This Pattern Exists